Perform a stress test using nosqlbench#

 Path of the CA Certificate for the Cassandra service

-All the above variables and the CA Certificate file can be found in the Aiven Console, in the service detail page.
+All the above variables and the CA Certificate file can be found in Aiven Console > your service’s Overview page > Connection information section.

 Run nosqlbench against your Aiven for Apache Cassandra® service#